noTimeForSchool/geoeventpublic/README.md

 ## 📜 License
 This project is licensed under the MIT License – see the `LICENSE` file for details.

+### Why MIT License?
+The MIT License was chosen because it provides a balance between open-source flexibility and legal protection.
+It allows anyone to use, modify, and distribute the project while ensuring that the original creators are credited.
+This promotes collaboration and adoption without restrictive limitations.
+This project is licensed under the MIT License – see the `LICENSE` file for details.
 ---

 ## 📧 Contact